toddfoster/sharedprayers/content/archive/he-current.md

 **People:**
 > **Thanks be to God.**

-**The Psalm** 100
+**The Psalm** 80:1-7, 16-18
-_Jubilate Deo_

-> **1 Be joyful in the Lord, all you lands; * serve the Lord with gladness
-	and come before his presence with a song.**

-> **2 Know this: The Lord himself is God; * he himself has made us, and we are his;
-	we are his people and the sheep of his pasture.**

-> **3 Enter his gates with thanksgiving;
-	go into his courts with praise; * give thanks to him and call upon his Name.**

-> **4 For the Lord is good;
-	his mercy is everlasting; *
-and his faithfulness endures from age to age.**
+_Qui regis Israel_

+> 1 Hear, O Shepherd of Israel, leading Joseph like a flock; * shine forth, you that are enthroned upon the cherubim.

+> 2 In the presence of Ephraim, Benjamin, and Manasseh, * stir up your strength and come to help us.

+> **3 Restore us, O God of hosts; *
+show the light of your countenance, and we shall be saved.**

+> 4 O Lord God of hosts, *
+how long will you be angered
+despite the prayers of your people?

+> 5 You have fed them with the bread of tears; * you have given them bowls of tears to drink.

+> 6 You have made us the derision of our neighbors, * and our enemies laugh us to scorn.

+> **7 Restore us, O God of hosts; *
+show the light of your countenance, and we shall be saved.**

+> 16 Let your hand be upon the man of your right hand, * the son of man you have made so strong for yourself.

+> 17 And so will we never turn away from you; * give us life, that we may call upon your Name.

+> **18 Restore us, O Lord God of hosts; * show the light of your countenance, and we shall be saved.**

 **The Second Lesson**
-_Ephesians 1:15-23_
+_1 Corinthians 1:3-9_

 Lector:
-> A reading from the letter to the Ephesians.
+> A reading from the first letter to the church in Corinth

->I have heard of your faith in the Lord Jesus and your love toward all the saints, and for this reason I do not cease to give thanks for you as I remember you in my prayers.
-I pray that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and revelation as you come to know him, so that, with the eyes of your heart enlightened, you may know what is the hope to which he has called you, what are the riches of his glorious inheritance among the saints, and what is the immeasurable greatness of his power for us who believe, according to the working of his great power.
-God put this power to work in Christ when he raised him from the dead and seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the age to come.
-And he has put all things under his feet and has made him the head over all things for the church, which is his body, the fullness of him who fills all in all.
+> Grace to you and peace from God our Father and the Lord Jesus Christ.

+> I give thanks to my God always for you because of the grace of God that has been given you in Christ Jesus, for in every way you have been enriched in him, in speech and knowledge of every kind-- just as the testimony of Christ has been strengthened among you-- so that you are not lacking in any spiritual gift as you wait for the revealing of our Lord Jesus Christ.
+He will also strengthen you to the end, so that you may be blameless on the day of our Lord Jesus Christ.
+God is faithful; by him you were called into the fellowship of his Son, Jesus Christ our Lord.

 Lector:
 > The word of the Lord.